emrgnt-cmplxty/automata/automata/docs/core/database/json_vector_database.rst

 JSONVectorDatabase
 ==================

-``JSONVectorDatabase`` is a concrete class to provide a vector database that saves into a JSON file.
-It is part of the Automata documentation processing pipeline and is responsible for loading, saving, adding, updating, and discarding SymbolEmbedding objects in a JSON file.
-The class also includes methods for calculating similarity between vectors and retrieving all symbols present in the database.
+``JSONVectorDatabase`` is a concrete class that provides a vector database that saves into a JSON file.
+It inherits from ``VectorDatabaseProvider``, an abstract base class for different types of vector database providers.
+The main purpose of ``JSONVectorDatabase`` is to store and manage symbol embeddings in a JSON file, allowing for adding, updating, and discarding symbol embeddings, among other functionalities.

 Related Symbols
 ---------------

+-  ``VectorDatabaseProvider``
--  ``automata.core.database.provider.SymbolDatabaseProvider``
+-  ``Symbol``
--  ``automata.core.symbol.symbol_types.Symbol``
+-  ``SymbolEmbedding``
 -  ``automata.core.symbol.symbol_types.SymbolEmbedding``
--  ``numpy``

 Example
 -------

-The following example demonstrates how to initialize a ``JSONVectorDatabase``, add and retrieve ``SymbolEmbedding`` objects from it, and save the database to a JSON file.
+The following is an example demonstrating how to create an instance of ``JSONVectorDatabase``, add symbol embeddings, and save them to a JSON file.

 .. code:: python

-   from automata.core.database.vector import JSONVectorDatabase from automata.core.symbol.symbol_types import Symbol, SymbolEmbedding import numpy as np
+   from automata.core.database.vector import JSONVectorDatabase from automata.core.symbol.symbol_types import Symbol, SymbolEmbedding

-   # Initialize the JSONVectorDatabase
+   # Create an instance of JSONVectorDatabase with a JSON file path
+   file_path = "path/to/json_file.json"
-   vector_db = JSONVectorDatabase("example_vector_db.json")
+   vector_db = JSONVectorDatabase(file_path)

+   # Create Symbol objects
+   symbol1 = Symbol.from_string("example.symbol1")
+   symbol2 = Symbol.from_string("example.symbol2")

-   # Create SymbolEmbeddings
+   # Create SymbolEmbedding objects
-   symbol_1 = Symbol.from_string("scip-python python automata example_symbol_1#")
-   embedding_1 = SymbolEmbedding(symbol_1, "embedding_source", np.array([1, 2, 3]))

-   symbol_2 = Symbol.from_string("scip-python python automata example_symbol_2#")
-   embedding_2 = SymbolEmbedding(symbol_2, "embedding_source", np.array([4, 5, 6]))
+   embedding1 = SymbolEmbedding(symbol1, "embedding_source1", [1, 2, 3])
+   embedding2 = SymbolEmbedding(symbol2, "embedding_source2", [4, 5, 6])

    # Add SymbolEmbeddings to the database
-   vector_db.add(embedding_1)
-   vector_db.add(embedding_2)

-   # Retrieve embedding for a specific symbol
-   retrieved_embedding = vector_db.get(symbol_1)
+   vector_db.add(embedding1)
+   vector_db.add(embedding2)

-   # Save the vector database to a JSON file
+   # Save the vector database to the JSON file
    vector_db.save()

 Limitations
 -----------

-The class currently has a ``NotImplementedError`` for the ``calculate_similarity`` method, which means there is no logic implemented for calculating similarity between vectors.
+The main limitation of ``JSONVectorDatabase`` is its reliance on a single JSON file to store the vector database.
+This can lead to file size and processing speed limitations, especially when working with large databases.
+Additionally, the similarity calculation method is not implemented and needs to be defined according to the data and specific similarity measure.

 Follow-up Questions:
 --------------------

--  What similarity measure should be used for calculating similarity between vectors in the database?
--  Is there more efficient storage structure to use other than a JSON file?
+-  Are there any performance optimizations that can be made in JSONVectorDatabase?
+-  What is the best way to implement the similarity calculation in a generic manner?